cwwang1979/MAMILE-CTFE/README.md

 python inference.py  --models_exp_code MAMILE_CTFE_xxx --save_exp_code MAMILE_CTFE_xxx_prediction --results_dir MODELS --data_root_dir DATA_FEATURES --top_fold K

 ```
-On the other hand, to generate the prediction outcome of the MAMIL_CTFE model, containing one single base models:
+On the other hand, to generate the prediction outcome of the MAMIL_CTFE model, containing one single base model:
 ```
 python inference.py  --models_exp_code MAMILE_CTFE_xxx --save_exp_code MAMIL_CTFE_xxx_prediction --results_dir MODELS --data_root_dir DATA_FEATURES
 ```

 ## Training
 #### Preparing Training Splits
-To create a splits for training and validation set from the training list automatically.
+To create splits for training and validation set from the training list automatically.
 The default proportion for the training: validation splits used in this study is 9:1.
-Do the stratified sampling by open the create_splits.py, and change this related code with the directory of the training csv, the number of classess and the labels we want to investigates.
+Do the stratified sampling by opening the create_splits.py, and changing this related code with the directory of the training CSV, the number of classes, and the labels we want to investigate.
+Create a split for malignancy detection.
 ```
 if args.task == 'dummy_mtl_concat':
     args.n_classes=2